Violator (album): Track listing

+Japanese first pressing

 A double-disc version was released in Japan.
-It comes in a thick double CD jewel case with the twelve-page lyric inlay booklet, sixteen-page Japanese insert, "Enjoy the Silence" insert, and forty-page 1991 wall calendar.
-The second edition double CD was fixed and included "Enjoy the Silence" (Hands and Feet mix) instead of the edited Ecstatic dub mix.
+It comes in a thick double CD jewel case with the twelve-page lyric inlay booklet, sixteen-page Japanese insert, 'Enjoy the Silence' insert, and forty-page 1991 wall calendar.
+The second edition double CD was fixed and included 'Enjoy the Silence' (Hands and Feet mix) instead of the edited Ecstatic dub mix.